Pope Adrian VI: Leuven

 On 30 June 1490, Adrian was ordained a priest.

 After the regular 12 years of study, Adrian became a Doctor of Theology in 1491.
-He had been a teacher at the University since 1490, was chosen vice-chancellor of the university in 1493, and Dean of St. Peter's in 1498.
-In the latter function he was permanent vice-chancellor of the University and de facto in charge of hiring.
+He had been a teacher at the university since 1490, was chosen vice-chancellor of the university in 1493, and Dean of St. Peter's in 1498.
+In the latter function he was permanent vice-chancellor of the university and de facto in charge of hiring.
 His lectures were published, as recreated from his students' notes; among those who attended was the young Erasmus.
 Adrian offered him a professorate in 1502, but Erasmus refused.

 In November 1506 Margaret of Austria, Duchess of Savoy, became Governor of the Habsburg Netherlands and chose Adrian as her advisor.
 The next year Emperor Maximilian I appointed him also tutor to his seven-year-old grandson, and Margaret's nephew, who in 1519 became Emperor Charles V. By 1512 Adrian was Charles's advisor, and his court obligations were so time-consuming that he quit his positions at the university.

 Spain

 In 1515, Charles sent Adrian to Spain to convince his maternal grandfather, Ferdinand II of Aragon, that the Spanish lands should come under his rule, and not Charles's Spanish-born younger brother Ferdinand, whom his grandfather had in mind.
 Adrian succeeded in that just before Ferdinand's death in January 1516.
 Ferdinand of Aragon, and subsequently Charles V, appointed Adrian Bishop of Tortosa, which was approved by Pope Leo X on 18 August 1516.
 He was consecrated by Bishop Diego Ribera de Toledo.

 On 14 November 1516 the King commissioned him Inquisitor General of Aragon.

-In his fifth Consistory for the creation of cardinals, on 1 July 1517, Pope Leo X (1513–21) named thirty-one cardinals among whom was Adrianus de Traiecto, naming him Cardinal Priest of the Basilica of Saints John and Paul on the Coelian Hill.
+In his fifth Consistory for the creation of cardinals, on 1 July 1517, Pope Leo X (1513–21) named thirty-one cardinals, among whom was Adrianus de Traiecto, naming him Cardinal-Priest of the Basilica of Santi Giovanni e Paolo on the Caelian Hill.

 During the minority of Charles V, Adrian was named to serve with Cardinal Francisco Jimenez de Cisneros as co-regent of Spain.
 After the death of Jimenez, Adrian was appointed (14 March 1518) General of the Reunited Inquisitions of Castile and Aragon, in which capacity he acted until his departure for Rome.
 When Charles V left Spain for the Netherlands in 1520, he appointed Cardinal Adrian Regent of Spain, during which time he had to deal with the Revolt of the Comuneros.